 This particular scheme was started by the Government of India in 2015 to control the demand for imported gold in the country.

 Sovereign Gold Bonds (SGB) are substitutes for holding physical gold.
-These bonds are approved by RBI and allows individuals to invest in gold without the tension of safekeeping.
+These bonds are approved by RBI and allow individuals to invest in gold without the tension of safekeeping.

 This investment scheme is secure because gold prices are less influenced by market fluctuations.
 There might be a capital loss if the price of gold declines.
 But due to the huge demand and widespread usage of this precious metal, prices of such products tend to rise over time and therefore are considered a profitable investment.